teresa-m/training-material/topics/fair/tutorials/inveniordm-integration/tutorial.md

 ## How to integrate InvenioRDM repositories in Galaxy 25.0

-The new `Manage Your Remote File Sources` section is available under `User → Preferences`.
+The new `Manage Your Repositories` section is available under `User → Preferences`.
 We will integrate the Zenodo Sandbox instance for demonstration purposes, but you can also configure your institution's InvenioRDM instance.
 Here’s how it works:

 > <hands-on-title>Integration in Galaxy</hands-on-title>
 >
-> 1. Navigate to `User → Preferences → Manage Your Remote File Sources`.
+> 1. Navigate to `User → Preferences → Manage Your Repositories`.
 If you haven't set up any integrations yet, you'll see an empty list.
 > ![Manage Your Remote File Sources](../../images/1-empty-file-sources-list.png)
 >
 > 2. Click `+ Create` to configure a new integration.
 You'll see a list of available integrations, including `S3, Dropbox, InvenioRDM, Zenodo`, and more (depending on your Galaxy server).